OutfitGen

 How We Tested

-We ran the same four jobs through each tool between May 5 and May 9, 2026:
+We ran the same four jobs through the original seven-tool set between May 5 and May 9, 2026, then added Photoroom on June 5, 2026 and re-verified pricing and free-tier limits against official pages on June 10, 2026:

 1. Outfit change: same source portrait of a woman in jeans and a sweater, asked each tool to swap to "a navy blue blazer over a white shirt".